franco-e-romero/inventory-management/README.md

 ## Deployment

-The app is deployed on [Vercel](https://vercel.com), which provides continuous deployment from your GitHub repository.
+The app is deployed on [Vercel](https://vercel.com), which provides continuous deployment from a given GitHub repository.

-To access the live application, visit: [https://your-vercel-app-url.vercel.app](https://your-vercel-app-url.vercel.app).
+To access the live application, visit: [https://inventory-management-franco-romeros-projects.vercel.app/](https://inventory-management-franco-romeros-projects.vercel.app/).

 ## Running Locally